-Dr. Steven Miller turned to OhMD in search of a patient communication tool which would allow his staff to connect with patients more efficiently.
+Dr. Steven Miller turned to OhMD in search of a patient communication tool which would allow his fellow healthcare professionals to connect with patients more efficiently.
 Once Intermountain Heart Center began to use OhMD’s HIPAA compliant texting tool, he found that the time delay which is generally present when messaging with patients through an EHR portal virtually disappeared.

 Miller also noticed that, with all messages coming in through OhMD, his colleagues were better able to manage patient communication.
 His fellow staff members were no longer forgetting to check the various sites that patient messages could come in from.
 Both patients and providers were content with this change.
-Patients knew they had a reliable way to contact their doctor, and providers had less to keep track of.
+Patients knew they had a reliable way to contact their doctor, and providers had less lines of communication to moderate.